tbreuss/mithril-by-examples/examples/xyz.md

     - app.js
 ---

-This example is for demonstration purposes only to show how things work.
+This example is for demonstration purposes only and shows how things work with Eleventy, markdown, and rendering filters and functions.

 ## HTML